Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

 Better documentation on the new block format introduced in the 1.16.100.56 Minecraft beta.

 :::warning
-This document covers experimental features, for the 1.16 format version blocks.
+This document covers experimental features, for 1.16 format version blocks.
 If you would like to learn about stable blocks, [you can do so here](/blocks/blocks-intro).
 :::

 ## Block Properties